motion/orbit/notes/beliefs.md

 Talked to Karthik Gollapudi (SpaceX)

-- Confluence/Jira search is really bad
+- Confluence/Jira search is bad now
+- Needs Windows support
+- May need for internal web app they can deploy themselves -